wrightben/math/NYSE/README.md

 # NYSE

-Consider:
+#### Consider:
-Purchase stock at A and sell at B. B is 3% per year higher than A. The appreciation is perfectly linear and positive.

-Now consider fluctuating prices.
+Purchase stock on Jan 1.
+Sell on Dec 31.
+Over the entire year, assume 3% (or market rate) appreciation.

+Now consider the fluctuating price during the year.
+Buy and hold strategies do not exploit this volatility.

 Purchase additional shares when the market price is below the price paid.
 Sell all shares when the market price is above the price paid.

-Buy and hold strategies do not exploit the variable intervals.
+Use cycles of 2%.

+.

 ----